EricoZhao/comfy-core-cd/README.md

 Only need to download the ipynb file and run it in a Jupyter Notebook on Server.

 ### Steps:
-1. Download the ipynb file from [here](https://github.com/EricoZhao/comfy-core-cd/blob/main/docs/ComfyUI_Auto_Build_on_Server.ipynb)
+1. Download the ipynb file from [here](https://github.com/EricoZhao/comfy-core-cd/blob/main/comfyui_auto_build_on_server.ipynb).
 2. Modify the parameters in the ipynb file according to your environment.
-3. Run it in a Jupyter Notebook on Server
+3. Run it in a Jupyter Notebook on Server.
 4. The notebook will automatically download and install ComfyUI for you.

 ### Feature:
 - Auto Download and Install ComfyUI with version you choose.
 - Conda as the environment manager and install automatically.
-- Optional folder mount path for (custom_nodes, models)
+- Optional folder mount path for (custom_nodes, models).
 - Running in the background, saving a separate log.

-## Usage scenario 03 : Continerized Deployment with Minikube(host node) and K3s(work node)
+## Usage scenario 03 : Deployment by Container Orchestration with Minikube(host node) and K3s(work node)

 ```bash